survivorbat/image-crawler/README.md

 - Not all classes can make use of typed properties because of autowiring
 - Https/http mixing goes wrong
-- Right now it can only handle absolute src's

 ## Notes